-- a) prepare a case plan, including a costs budget and timing; - b) at all times, conduct the case within the provisions of the relevant Pre-Action Protocol; - c) gather medical evidence, including obtaining the relevant medical records and by instructing appropriate medical experts; - d) identify and instruct other expert witnesses; - e) arrange for the collection, preservation and accurate recording of evidence such as photographs of accident scenes, measurements, etc; - f) arrange interviews of, or information collection from, witnesses as to liability and/or damages in a timely, economical and professional manner; - g) place an initial value on the claim, and identify and calculate the heads of damage and rehabilitation; - h) assemble evidence for a schedule of special damages and future loss; - i) ensure that the client's need for rehabilitation is addressed as a priority, and that appropriate action is taken to communicate with the compensator and to arrange assessment as provided in the Rehabilitation Code, or make other appropriate arrangements; - j) review and revise the case plan, review the level of expenses and outlays and the adequacy of insurance cover, and conduct on-going risk assessment, in the light of evidence gathered; - k) review medical and other evidence to ensure it is consistent with the client's own account of their injury, and review any discrepancies with the client; - I) draft and submit the claim and any necessary notification of funding arrangements.
+- a) at all times, conduct the case within the provisions of the relevant Pre-Action Protocol; - b) gather medical evidence, including by instructing appropriate medical experts; - c) identify and instruct other expert witnesses; - d) arrange for the collection, preservation and accurate recording of evidence such as photographs of accident scenes, measurements, etc; - e) arrange interviews of, or information collection from, witnesses as to liability and/or damages in a timely, economical and professional manner; - f) place an initial value on the claim, and identify and calculate the heads of damage and rehabilitation; - g) assemble evidence for a schedule of special damages and future loss; - ensure that the client's need for ongoing rehabilitation is addressed as a priority, and that appropriate action is taken to communicate with the compensator and to arrange assessment as provided in the Rehabilitation Code, or make other appropriate arrangements; - i) assess whether it is appropriate and, if so, make effective use of pre-action court applications, especially applications for pre-action disclosure; - j) review and revise the case plan, review the level of costs and disbursements and the adequacy of insurance cover, and conduct on-going risk assessment, in the light of evidence gathered; - review medical and other evidence to ensure it is consistent with the client's own account of their injury, and review any discrepancies with the client; - I) draft a letter of claim and any necessary notification of funding arrangements

-5. Dealing with the defender and other parties
+5. Dealing with the defendant and other parties

-- a) progress the case within the timescales and other provisions of the relevant Pre-Action Protocol; - b) negotiate effectively, with the aim of achieving a settlement of the case (or an issue within it) to the client's best advantage, within the limits of the law and evidence; - c) make effective use of office computer systems to manage the progress of cases; - d) take a pro-active approach to dealing with insurers or other compensators, recognising circumstances in which you need to take an initiative to move a matter forward; - e) resolve problems arising from a defender's refusal to negotiate, a lack of cooperation from a client, or a lack of response from an expert; - f) seek interim payments if this is appropriate, ensuring the appointment of a Guardian where the client lacks capacity; - g) run effective joint settlement meetings; - h) advise clients on the merits of offers made by the defender, notifying funders where and when required; - i) review and revise the case plan and the risk assessment in the light of responses from other parties, inform the client of progress and agree with the client any revised strategy.
+- a) progress the case within the timescales and other provisions of the relevant Pre-Action Protocol; - b) negotiate effectively, with the aim of achieving a settlement of the case (or an issue within it) to the client's best advantage, within the limits of the law and evidence; - c) take a pro-active approach to dealing with insurers or other compensators, recognising circumstances in which you need to take an initiative to move a matter forward; - d) resolve problems arising from a defendant's refusal to negotiate, a lack of cooperation from a client, or a lack of response from an expert; - e) seek interim payments if this is appropriate; ensuring the appointment of a Controller where the client lacks capacity; - f) initiate and run effective joint consultations; - g) identify circumstances in which it is appropriate to propose mediation as a way forward; - h) advise clients on the merits of offers made by the defendant, including payments into court, notifying funders where and when required; - i) review and revise the case plan and the risk assessment in the light of responses from other parties, inform the client of progress and agree with the client any revised strategy.

-6. Issuing proceedings
+6. Issuing proceedings and progressing cases through the Court